Denmark national rugby union team

 The Denmark national rugby union team is governed by Danish Rugby Union and has been playing international rugby since 1949.

 DRU now has nearly 2,500 members in more than 30 clubs.

 The DRU Superliga is the highest tier of the national rugby union competition in Denmark.
-Most of the national team's players play in the local league, however a handful of them play in amateur clubs in England, Sweden and France.
+Most of the national team's players play in the local league, however a handful of them play in amateur clubs in England, Ireland, Sweden and France.
 There are no professional players that play for Denmark.

-The national side is ranked 71st in the world, as of 17th January 2025.
+The national side is ranked 57th in the world, as of 10th April 2026.